String#count

 # => 10

-When you pass multiple strings, count finds the intersection of all character sets and counts only those characters.
+When you pass multiple strings, the method finds the intersection of all character sets and counts only those characters.

 "hello".count("hl", "l")